jceneziojr/sysidentpygui/paper/paper.md

 ## Loading a model

-If the user saved the model in their computer, they can load it and use other dataset to analyze the model fitting.
+If the user has saved the model on their computer, they can load it and use another dataset to analyze the model fitting.

 ![Loading a previously fitted model](../paper/images/4.png)

 ## Simulate a Predefined Model

-The user can simulate a NARX model known beforehand (regressors and parameters), using the regressors codification that is described in `SysIdentPy` documentation.
-Its as simple as loading the data, inputing the regressors list, setting the regressors parameters and configurating the simulation.
+The user can simulate a pre-known NARX model (with regressors and parameters) using the regressor encoding described in the `SysIdentPy` documentation.
+It's as simple as loading the data, inputting the regressor list, setting the regressor parameters, and configuring the simulation.

 ![Regressors code and parameters](../paper/images/5.png)